ministryofjustice/moj-frontend/docs/components/notification-badge.md

 Consider the following for titles:

+-
-- ‘Tasks’, ‘My tasks’ or ‘To do’ for lower priority items
+'Tasks', 'My tasks' or 'To do' for lower priority items
-- ‘Notifications’ for a range of items
+- 'Notifications' for a range of items
 - an envelope icon for messages
-- ‘Alerts’ to give flexibility for a range of medium to high-importance items (but not in HMPPS)
+- 'Alerts' to give flexibility for a range of medium to high-importance items (but not in HMPPS)

 <div class="govuk-inset-text">
-    <a href="content-standards/style-guide/#alerts-(dps-only)">‘Alert’ has a specific meaning in DPS</a> and HMPPS.
+    <a href="/content-standards/style-guide/#alerts-(dps-only)">'Alert' has a specific meaning in DPS</a> and HMPPS.
 Only use this title in HMPPS if you're referring to alerts produced by NOMIS, DPS or NDelius.
 </div>

 In this example, the user can view notifications from the [primary navigation](/components/primary-navigation/).